Despite Northam’s public health credentials, some Virginians question his leadership during pandemic

 “We have a calm, rational, thoughtful governor, and I’ll take that any day of the week,” said Sen. David W. Marsden (D-Fairfax).
 Stumbles are par for the course in a fast-changing crisis, he said.
 “There’s nobody throwing a no-hitter here in this country.
 We are adjusting as we go.”

-Northam has acknowledged throughout the shutdown that his actions are disrupting lives but has argued that Virginia — ranked the best state for business in 2019 — cannot recover from its economic crisis if it does not first address the health emergency.
+Northam has acknowledged throughout the shutdown that his actions are disrupting lives but has argued that Virginia — ranked the best state for business in 2019 by CNBC — cannot recover from its economic crisis if it does not first address the health emergency.

 “There is no road map for closing or reopening an entire economy, particularly in the absence of federal support, guidelines and constantly evolving science,” said Clark Mercer, Northam’s chief of staff.

-He noted that Northam had a major economic development announcement Wednesday: Microsoft will create 1,500 new jobs and establish a $64 million software development hub in Reston.
+If Northam’s approach seems muddled at times, his staff says, it’s because his orders are nuanced.
+Enforcement of his mask order, for instance, would have been simple to explain if he’d left it to police — but he feared that could lead to inequitable enforcement in minority communities.

+“It’s human nature to want clear, hard-and-fast rules that never change and are easy to understand, but that’s simply not possible in a global pandemic that affects literally everyone,” said Grant Neely, Northam’s communications director.

-Virginia’s statistics suggest the state is managing to keep the novel coronavirus in check.
+Virginia’s statistics suggest the state is keeping the coronavirus in check.
 Its hospitals report plenty of bed capacity.
-No hospital has lacked personal protective gear in several weeks, though a handful of long-term care facilities have reported shortages.
+No hospital has lacked personal protective gear in several weeks, though a handful of long-term-care facilities have reported shortages.

 And with 8.5 million residents, the state has reported fewer confirmed cases, deaths and hospitalizations than neighboring Maryland, population 6 million.